 NIWAP (pronounced new-app) was formed to educate, train, offer technical assistance and public policy advocacy, and conduct research that will assist a wide range of professionals working at the Federal, State, and local levels who work with and/or whose work affects immigrant women and children.
 Our work is designed to promote the development, implementation, and use of laws, policies, and practices that benefit immigrant women and children.

-- View webinar recordings, PSAs, and a set of roll call training videos for law enforcement at NIWAP's YouTube channel, www.youtube.com/user/niwapwcl.
+- View past webinar recordings, PSAs, and a set of roll call training videos for law enforcement at NIWAP's YouTube channel, www.youtube.com/user/niwapwcl.

 - Register for upcoming webinars and trainings in your area.